deity-io/falcon-platform-docs/docs/platform/server-v3/modules/module-api.md

 Above example will bind `'Foo'` to `Foo` class constructor, and the container will care about proper `Foo` class object creation.
 If you are interested in about more customization please look into [`inversify` documentation](https://github.com/inversify/InversifyJS/tree/master/wiki)

-Since Data Sources, Rest Endpoint Handlers,and Event Handlers are Falcon Middleware basic extension points, those require special treatment.
-You can not for example control those instances lifetime.
+Since Data Sources, Rest Endpoint Handlers,and Event Handlers are Falcon Middleware common services, those require special treatment.
+You cannot for example control those instances lifetime.
 Because of that, we introduced dedicated method to manage their registrations

 #### Binding Data Sources